6 Types of Home Loans Every Buyer Should Know in 2025

 A conventional 97 mortgage is similar to a conventional loan in that it’s widely available to various borrowers.
 The main difference is that with this type of home loan, you only have to pay a 3% down payment.

-The program is available for first-time and repeat home buyers.
-However, it must be your primary residence, and the loan amount must fall within the conforming loan limits for your county.
-In 2025, that’s up to $766,550, or as high as $1,149,825 in high-cost areas.
+The program is available for first-time and repeat home buyers, but it must be for your primary residence.
+The loan amount must fall within the 2025 conforming loan limits—up to $766,550 in most areas, and as high as $1,149,825 in high-cost counties.

 Pros: